p1p13/p1p13.github.io/_posts/2024-02-16-matryoshka-representation-learning.markdown

 ### Adaptive Classification

-- Coarse to fine granularity of the representation allsows model cascases for Adaptive Classification.
+- Coarse to fine granularity of the representation allows model cascades for Adaptive Classification.
 - Learn thresholds on max softmax probability for each nested classfifier on a holdout validation set.
-- Use these thresholds to decide when to transition to highe dimensional representation.
+- Use these thresholds to decide when to transition to higher dimensional representation.

   ![adaptive-classification](/assets/matryoshka/adaptive-classification.png)